danial2026/basic-nodejs-apis/README.md

 ```

-## Generate a token in the jwt.io by using the following imputs:
+## Generate a token in the jwt.io by using the following inputs:
 ### HEADER: ALGORITHM & TOKEN TYPE
 ```json
 {